netspie/chronicles-of-war-docs/README.md

 ##### Maintainability

-&nbsp;&nbsp;&nbsp;&nbsp; Architecture should be arranged in such a way that in the future it will be easy to decouple domain logic to the separate server project enabling an online multiplayer this way.
+&nbsp;&nbsp;&nbsp;&nbsp; Architecture should be arranged in such a way that in the future it will be easy to decouple domain logic to the separate server project enabling online multiplayer this way.

 ##### Interaction

-&nbsp;&nbsp;&nbsp;&nbsp; Since the gameplay is the biggest priority, visuals and interactive capabilities should be as minimalistic as possible, just enough to succssfully finish a match.
+&nbsp;&nbsp;&nbsp;&nbsp; Since the gameplay is the biggest priority, visuals and interactive capabilities should be as minimalistic as possible, just enough to successfully finish a match.
 After most fundamental features implemented the detailed ux, graphics, animation, vfx, etc.. design should be carried out.